tpoisot/ms_proba_networks/ms/maintext.md

 interaction respectively, as a way to understand the impact of the degree distribution of upper and lower level species.

-Note that these null models will take a binary network, and through some rules turn it into a probabilistic one.
+Note that these null models will take a binary network and, through some rules turn it into a probabilistic one.
 Typically, this probabilistic network is used as a template to generate Bernoulli trials and measure some of their properties, the distribution of which is compared to the empirical network.
 This approach is